 Essex Farm Cemetery

-This is probably the most famous and visited cemetery in the Ypres Salient.
-The cemetery gets its name from the small farm building that was here in the War and which the Dressing Station was established in April 1915.
+Essex Farm Cemetery is probably the most famous and visited cemetery in the Ypres Salient.
+The Essex Farm Cemetery gets its name from the small farm building that was here in the War and which the Dressing Station was established in April 1915.
 The 4th Division took over this sector in April 1915 and an A.D.S. was established by their RAMC.
 The land south of Essex Farm was used as a Dressing Station cemetery from April 1915 to August 1917.
 The burials were made without definite plan and some of the divisions which occupied this sector may be traced in almost every part of the cemetery, but the 49th (West Riding) Division buried their dead of 1915 in Plot I, and the 38th (Welsh) Division used Plot III in the autumn of 1916.

 The concrete bunker that can be seen today was built on the site of the original ADS dating from 1915, used by John McCrae.
-This ADS dates from 1916 and was made a permanent structure in time for Third Ypres in 1917, although Duhallow became the main ADS for this sector of the front in time.
+This ADS dates from 1916 and was made a permanent structure in time for the Third Battle of Ypres in 1917, although Duhallow ADS, back along the road in the direction of Ypres, became the main ADS for this sector of the front in time.

 Poem 'In Flanders Fields'

-Captain Eric Smallwood MC was the second son of Edward Smallwood, Liberal MP for East Islington October 1917 to November 1918 having won a by-election following the death of the sitting Liberal MP Sir George Radford
+Captain Eric Smallwood MC was the second son of Edward Smallwood, Liberal MP for East Islington October 1917 to November 1918 having won a by-election following the death of the sitting Liberal MP Sir George Radford. read more about the MPs and son's of MPs buried in the Ypres Salient

 The 49th (West Riding) Division Memorial is immediately behind the cemetery, on the canal bank.
 This tall obelisk is on the canal bank.
 The Division have men buried in Plot I